 |Non-Law Courses||Independent Courses|

-To be approved, a non-law course must be approved in advance by the Law School; may not involve essentially the same material covered in a course previously taken by the student; must be offered at a graduate, or advanced undergraduate level, except for good cause shown (e.g. an introductory course in a foreign language); and, should be intellectually and academically rigorous.
+To be approved, students must be in good standing at William & Mary, both academically and judicially, in order to request or receive approval of non-law course credit; a non-law course must be approved in advance by the Law School; may not involve essentially the same material covered in a course previously taken by the student; must be offered at a graduate, or advanced undergraduate level, except for good cause shown (e.g. an introductory course in a foreign language); and, should be intellectually and academically rigorous.
 Students are required to explain how the non-law course is necessary for their career goals in law.

 A grade of 'C' or better must be earned before the credits (not the grade) transfer to the law degree.
 These credits are "pass" and are subject to the 25 percent limitation on ungraded academic credits allowed towards the law degree.